cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.6.2v1
-Microsoft 365 Advanced Auditing / Audit (Premium) SHALL be enabled for ALL users.
+Microsoft 365 Advanced Auditing SHALL be enabled for ALL users.

 <!--Policy: MS.DEFENDER.6.2v1; Criticality: SHALL -->
-- _Rationale:_ Unified Audit Logging / Audit (Standard) logging may not include relevant details necessary for visibility into user actions during an incident.
-Enabling Microsoft 365 Advanced Auditing / Audit (Premium) captures additional event types not included with Standard.
+- _Rationale:_ Unified Audit Logging logging may not include relevant details necessary for visibility into user actions during an incident.
+Enabling Microsoft 365 Advanced Auditing captures additional event types not included with Standard.
 Furthermore, it is required for government agencies by OMB M-21-31 (referred to therein as by its former name, Unified Audit Logs w/Advanced Features).
 - _Last modified:_ March 2025
-- _Note:_ At the time of this writing, Microsoft has announced upcoming changes to its Purview Audit service that include making audit events currently available in Microsoft 365 Advanced Auditing / Audit (Premium) available to Unified Audit logging / Audit (Standard) subscribers.
-After rollout of changes are complete, Unified Audit Logging / Audit (Standard) may be sufficient for agencies to meet basic logging requirements.
+- _Note:_ At the time of this writing, Microsoft has announced upcoming changes to its Purview Audit service that include making audit events currently available in Microsoft 365 Advanced Auditing available to Unified Audit logging subscribers.
+After rollout of changes are complete, Unified Audit Logging may be sufficient for agencies to meet basic logging requirements.
 - _MITRE ATT&CK TTP Mapping:_
   - [T1070: Indicator Removal](https://attack.mitre.org/techniques/T1070/)